Polar Bear Photography Tour

 - Dr Carlos, Mexico City, Mexico Oct 2011

 “It is hard to express just how amazing this adventure was for us.
 Just seeing these magnificent animals in the wild was the experience of a lifetime.
 We were able to get incredible photographs of the many (dozens!) of polar bears.
-The tour was well organized by Jon and Steve from start to finish.
+The tour was well organized by Jon from start to finish.
 They worked hard to make our experience both safe and rewarding.”